 WB across what's now Alloway Creek, but Alloways wasn't an old plural or truncated possessive; the original namesake was Chief Allowas.

 On NJ 49 EB in Shiloh, Cumberland County.
 It's one of those counties that has few state or secondary/county-maintained 5xx routes, so has run out of 6xx county routes and has gone into the 7's.
 Not always do 7xx routes get posted by counties.

-Historic historical sign with the old 1964 NJ historical marker banner, on the west side of Bridgeton courtesy Scott Sullivan.
+Historic historical sign with the old 1964 NJ historical marker banner.

 County shields heading westbound to Shiloh from the eastern end of NJ 49, except true to form, the Devil's number is reversed and was taken heading eastbound.
 The square-background wrong-font county-nameless CR 632 shields point to CR 617, which isn't actually CR 557 but does lead right there.